MelvynHerzig/2022-herzig/dev/tucuxi-tuberxpert/html/readme.md

 <h1> TuberXpert JavaScript converter </h1>

 The PDF converter (wkhtmltopdf) requires JavaScript code in EcmaScript 5 version to work.
 This node project uses Babel to perform this conversion.
+It demonstrates how to convert an HTML report that uses EcmaScript 6 to EcmaScript 5.

 <h3> src </h3>